Machine Learning

 model.fit(X, y)

-1. Create a linear model. i.e. we will understand (model) the input → output predictions as a linear relationship.
+1. Create a linear model. i.e. we will understand (model) the input → output predictions as a linear relationship with an intercept (the model selection and hyperparameters).

 2. Use the known input and output values to fit the model to the data.